yassirnajmaoui/yrt-pet-readthedocs-test/doc/usage/histogram3d_format.md

 ## File format

 The histogram file itself is a "RAWD" type.
 Meaning that it encodes a header describing the array shape and the array itself in 'C'-contiguous ordering.

+The file extension commonly used for a Histogram3D is `.his`.

 ### For Python users